Learnosity/learnosity-demos/README.md

 ### Requirements

 * PHP 5.6+
-* the `make` utility (usually available in the development tools of your platform)
 * You must be connected to the internet to use this site

 ## Getting Started

 The following shows you how to get the code in this repository up and running as a stand-alone site.

 First, get the code with

     git clone --recursive https://github.com/Learnosity/learnosity-demos.git

+Note: To simplify the next steps, you'll need the `make` utility (usually available in the development tools of your platform).
+If this option is not available to you, see the next two sections, which show you how to start the demos site manually.

-You can then use the simple `Makefile` included with this project to just start one or the other modes, by running either of the following commands from the directory that was just created.
+The simple `Makefile` included with this project allows you to start one or the other modes, by running either of the following commands from the directory that was just created.

     make run-php  # See “Using PHP's native server” below to see what this does